The National Geographic SIM Card

 How Do I Check My Credit?

 You may check your credit at any time by dialing *187# on your handset for free.
+You will receive a text message with your current credit.
 You can also check your credit online.
-You will receive a text message with your current credit.

 How Do I Add Credit?

 You can add talk time at any time - together with your purchase as well as prior to and during your trip.
 Choose the "Auto-credit top-up" option during checkout to enable your credit to be recharged automatically every time your credit drops below $10.00.
 Alternatively, you can add $29 to your account at any time while traveling, instantly, by dialing *161# send from your handset.
-Additional call credit is $29 for roughly 42 minutes of talk time (for most popular destinations).
-Each time you add call credit or "recharge" your account, you will extend your service life for an additional 12 months from the date of the recharge.
+Additional call credit is $29 for roughly 42 minutes of outgoing talk time or 90 minutes of incoming talk time to the US number or 48 outgoing texts or 145MB of data. (for most popular destinations).
 Previous call credit will accumulate to your new call credit.

 How Are the Calls Charged?